christopher-besch/homepage/src/articles/13_mc_missile/mc_missile.md

 Disclaimer:
 As you can see the flight dynamics of Minecraft missiles don't have anything to do with *real* missiles.
-There are no aerodynamic aspects simulated at all.
+There are no aerodynamic aspects simulated at all, for example.
 All we do is magically rotate a rock in vacuum.
 Thus the guidance code explained in this article can only be applied to the toy world that is Minecraft and nothing else.
 Still, it'll be fun!